Aieyup/Turkish-NLP-QA-Dataset/README.md

 ## 📝 About the Dataset

-This dataset has been created using Google Gemini AI, providing a comprehensive question-answer collection about Turkey's historical and tourist attractions.
+This dataset has been created using Google Gemini AI Created from fully validated data, converted to SQUAD format only with Google Gemini model, providing a comprehensive question-answer collection about Turkey's historical and tourist attractions.
 The dataset is specifically prepared in SQuAD (Stanford Question Answering Dataset) format for machine learning and natural language processing studies.

 ### 🔍 Dataset Content